The Lean Language Reference

 Array αNat

-Returns the index of the first element equal to a, or the length of the array otherwise.
+Returns the index of the first element equal to a, or the size of the array if no element is equal to a.

 🔗def